chaba-victor/Example-SQL-Scripts/README.md

 Looking at the rows will give you an idea of the values within the different columns of the data table.
 Fetching and looking at ‘all’ the rows of the data table is an operation that can take a lot of time.
 The solution to this is to fetch 1st few rows of the data in a table.
 Limit clause is used to fetch the top rows of data in a table.

  ## 2. Distinct
 Using Distinct, we can find the distinct values within a column, and applying the count function gives the count of distinct values in that column.
-For example, we can find the count of distinct (or unique) product ids using the following code.
+For example, we can find the count of distinct (or unique) product ids using the distinct fuction.

  ## 3. Aggregation
 Aggregation operation is used to find the sum, count, min, max, etc of the values of a column.
 For example, if we want to find the total quantity (or units) of products sold we can apply the sum function to the quantity column.
 Similarly, we can also find the maximum units sold for a product by applying the max function on quantity column.